Outage Probability Analysis of MRC-Based Fluid Antenna Systems under Rician Fading: Conclusions

 \section{Conclusions}

-We considered a FAS with a single-antenna transmitter and a one-dimensional FA equipped with $M$ ports for data reception.
+We considered a FAS with a single-antenna transmitter and a one-dimensional FA equipped with $M$ ports for data reception over Rician fading channels.
 The receiver selects the best $K$ ports among the $M$ available FA ports based on their instantaneous SNR and combines them using MRC.
-For such a system, a LT-based approach was utilized to obtain the statistics of the post-combining SNR, using which an integral-form expression for the OP was derived.
-Additionally, a closed-form expression for a tight lower bound on the OP was derived, using which the asymptotic OP at high average SNR of the system was obtained.
-The analysis and the numerical results showed that the considered MRC-based FAS achieves a diversity order of $M$ and that the OP sharply reduces with increasing values of $K$ and $M$.
-Future directions of this work will consider the effect of imperfect channel state information on the port selection and performance of FASs.
+We considered two scenarios to incorporate the port correlation into the fading channels: the widely used model adopting the first physical port as the reference port, and the more accurate model using a virtual reference port.
+For both reference-port-selection scenarios, a c.f.-based approach was used to obtain the statistics of the post-combining SNRs, from which integral-form expressions for the OPs were derived.
+Additionally, closed-form expressions for a tight lower bound on the OPs were derived, using which the asymptotic OPs of the FAS at high average SNR were obtained, revealing the diversity order of the FAS to be equal to $M$.
+Numerical results were presented to validate the analytical framework.
+Furthermore, the inaccuracy of the widely used physical reference port model compared with the virtual reference port model was demonstrated numerically.
+Specifically, the performance gap based on the reference port selection was observed to be more significant at moderate-to-high average SNR and as the number of available and selected ports increases.
+Moreover, the inaccuracy of adopting the physical reference port model was also evident from the concave trend in the OP as a function of the Rician factor.
+Further directions for this research may consider the inclusion of estimation errors due to imperfect channel state information acquisition, which would jointly affect the selection and ordering of the best FA ports.